libavg/libavg/sphinxdoc/areanodes.rst

         A sound played from a file.

+        **Messages:**

+            To get this message, call :py:meth:`Publisher.subscribe`.

+            .. py:method:: ENDOFFILE()

+                Emitted when the end of the audio stream has been reached.

         .. py:attribute:: duration

             The duration of the sound file in milliseconds.
 Some file formats don't store